 Historically, relationships between school districts and charter schools have been rocky.
-To address this, charter schools and districts have signed collaboration compacts in 20 major cities where they are working together to share resources within the school system.
-All of the cities with compacts are part of the Portfolio School District Network.
+To address this, charter schools and districts have signed collaboration compacts in 21 major cities where they are working together to share resources within the school system.
+All of the cities with compacts are part of the Portfolio Network.

-CRPE is helping these and other portfolio school districts to reinvent their central office structures so charter schools can become a normal part of a district’s efforts to better meet student needs.
+CRPE is helping these and other portfolio cities to reinvent their central office structures so charter schools can become a normal part of a district’s efforts to better meet student needs.

 The compacts can include: